ivanbaradi/Obby-Speedrun-Challenge/README.md

 ## **Description**

-Are you a hardcore player who cares about the time and speed of completing the obby?
+Are you a hardcore player who cares about the time of completing the obby?
 If so, then come down and practice completing similar stages.
-There are only a total of 10 stages in this game, but you can get at least the practice you need to complete obbies from other obby games.
+There are only 10 stages in this game, but you can get at least the practice you need to complete obbies from other obby games.
+You can even replay the stage to beat your time.

 ## **Tools**
 Lua, Roblox Studios